-Our CTO Juho Ranta made a list of things that help you keep your passwords and data safe as well as possible.
+Our leading security auditor Juho Ranta compiled a checklist of how you can keep your passwords and information as secure as possible.

-Every time you doubt a security breach, change the password immediately.
+Whenever you suspect a security breach or hacking, change the password immediately.

 2. Use a strong password

-Don’t use a password that’s easy to guess, for example “password” or “admin”, especially on your work computer.
-Avoid words that can be understood, use numbers, special characters and capital letters.
-Make sure that the password is long enough, for example at least 15 characters long and the characters have been chosen randomly.
+Don’t use an easy-to-guess password like “password” or “admin” especially on your work computer.
+Avoid understandable words, use numbers, special characters and capital letters.
+Make sure the password is long enough, for example, more than 15 characters selected at random.

 5. Never tell your passwords to anyone

-Service providers won’t ask your password anywhere else than when you’re logging in to the service.
-Never give your credentials to outsiders, for example third party services.
-Consider also which services you register into and whether you give different services access to your social media accounts.
+Your service provider will not ask for your password anywhere other than to identify you to the service.
+Never give your user ID to outsiders, for example third party services.
+Avoid surprises and keep user ID only as your own information.
+Also use discretion as to which services you sign up for and give them access to your social media accounts.